gplepage/lsqfit/doc/source/gvar.rst

 information about its derivatives with respect to ``x`` and ``y`` (zero derivative in both cases) and this would make calculations involving ``c`` slightly slower than with the ``switch_gvar`` line.
-Usually the difference is negligible.
-(It used to be more important, with an earlier implementation.)
+Usually the difference is negligible --- it used to be more important, in earlier implementations of |GVar| before sparse matrices were introduced to keep track of covariances.
 Note that the previous :func:`gvar.gvar` can be restored using :func:`gvar.restore_gvar`.

 |GVar|\s are designed to work well with :mod:`numpy` arrays.
 They
 can be combined in arithmetic expressions with arrays of numbers or of